NOTE: As of 9/11/17, we have changed the comment limit. Please see below.

 - Are respectful toward others and their opinions

 All comments are reviewed by moderators before they are posted.
-Each user may only post two comments and two replies per news article. @replies in parent comments (1st level) will be rejected.
+Each user may only post one parent comment (1st level) and two replies per news article. @replies in parent comments (1st level) will be rejected.
 Some users submit comments that make a valid argument or statement but violate one or more of our guidelines, and their comments are rejected.
 To avoid this, please carefully read and follow the guidelines below:

 - No personal attacks, snarky comments (excessive criticism or sarcasm) or comments meant to solely provoke — meaning comments that are both personal and antagonistic toward individuals and/or groups.
 Do not call another commenter a derogatory name, tell someone to "get a life," mock someone, or express a desire to hurt a suspect, accuse someone of crimes they have not been convicted of or are under investigation for (drug use, illegal immigration, etc.).
 Personal attacks against KSL personnel — including comment moderators — will not be tolerated.